 We want to be London’s first age-friendly Town Centre

-We held our first Age-friendly Angel Festival this year.
 We are busy creating an environment that’s attractive and welcoming to older people.
 Increasing their level of engagement and contribution to community life adds value to the locale and makes good business sense.
 It will benefit everyone economically and socially if the Angel becomes more of a community hub, with older people making positive connections and decreasing their sense of isolation.

 Working with local pensioners’ organisations Claremont Project, Cubitt Education, Age UK Islington and Islington Pensioners’ Forum we have consulted older people on what would improve the Angel for them, and drawn up their wish list.
 We have made physical improvements such as countdown crossings and flush pavements to reduce tripping, and encouraged businesses to offer cheaper film screenings, free coffee mornings and meeting places, cheaper lunch deals and donations to fund events such as £1,000 from the BDC for a picnic on the green.